bettyblocks/roger/docs/configuration.md

 `after_run/4`, `on_error/4`, `on_cancel/2` and `on_buried/4` to
 respond to job events.

-See `Roger.Application.Worker.Callback` for the full documentation on these functions.
+See `Roger.Partition.Worker.Callback` for the full documentation on these functions.